 That’s understandable: After all, part of the reason people love these systems is the technology behind it is different than what they’re used to.
 That difference is why they work so much better.

 But, that also causes some confusion about these setups.
-So, in this article, we’re clearing up some misconceptions about ductless heating and cooling.
+So, in this article, we’re clearing up some misconceptions about how mini splits both heat and cool a home.
 In particular, we’re addressing the fact that yes: As you’ve probably heard, these systems almost never turn off.
 But, that doesn’t mean they’re loud, obtrusive, and make your bills skyrocket.